smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.0.3 =
+This release only bumps the Authenticator block version to refresh cached view.js assets.
+No functional changes—safe to update immediately.

 = 1.0.2 =
 You can now edit Pro feature settings for a connected site without logging in to wpsuite.io.